SEL-Columbia/Revisit-Android/README.md

 After some chugging, it should finish with a success message.
 If an error occurs, fix the problem and try again.

+## Application Notes

+### Coordinates
+*NOTE: At this time, facility coordinates are in the form `coordinates: [longitude, latitude]`.* This is because the data is being served from a simple node/mongo server, and geospatial indices in mongo expect coordinates in the order (longitude, latitude).
+In order not to confuse future developers, this sillyness will likely be abstracted out on the server.

 ### Debugging / Logging
 Every activity that subclasses BaseActivity has a `TAG` member that is the class's canonical name (e.g. org.columbia.sel.facilitators.activity.MapActivity).
 This is useful for debugging on the command line using logcat with grep to filter.